Leckalmeida/marketplaceInDjango/README.md

 Thank you for considering contributing to this project!

-# License
+## License

 This project is licensed under the MIT License.
 Feel free to use, modify, and distribute the code for your own projects.

-Feel free to copy and paste this content into your README.md file.
-Make sure to replace placeholders like `https://github.com/Leckalmeida/marketplace-django.git` with the actual URL of your GitHub repository.
+See the [LICENSE](https://opensource.org/licenses/MIT) file for details.